Double fast algorithm for solving time-space fractional diffusion problems with spectral fractional Laplacian

 \section{Numerical experiments}

-In this section, several numerical examples are delivered to test the performance of the presented fast solvers for time-space fractional diffusion equation with spectral fractional Laplacian.
-And all numerical simulations are conducted using Python 3.7 on the personal computer.
+In this section, several numerical examples are delivered to test the performance of the present fast algorithm for fractional diffusion equations with spectral fractional Laplacian.
+Also, all numerical simulations are conducted using Python 3.7 on the personal computer.